Aims of Uniform Policy

-- If hair is tied back, it should be with a scrunchie, hairband, clip or ribbon that is plain blue or natural hair coloured, ie black, brown, white/cream.
+- If hair is tied back, it should be with a scrunchie, hairband, clip or ribbon that is plain blue or natural hair coloured, i.e. black, brown.

 - Extreme hairstyles and/or any shaving of hair are not permitted.

-- Beading and unnatural hair colouring are not permitted; the interpretation of 'unnatural' is as follows:
+- Beading, extensions , coloured weaves and unnatural hair colouring are not permitted; the interpretation of ‘unnatural’ is as follows:

-"colour that is not found within the natural hair colour spectrum, i.e. a bright, extreme or vivid colour and contrasts."
+a colour that is not found within the natural hair colour spectrum, i.e. a bright, extreme or vivid colour and contrasts.

-- Jewellery: the only piercings are for wearing earrings.
+- Jewellery: the only piercings permitted are for wearing earrings.
 One single small stud in each ear is permitted; the stud must be worn in the lower part of the earlobe and should be removed for PE and dance lessons.
-Students wearing studs in their ears, other than in their lobes, will be expected to remove them.
+Students wearing other visible piercings will be expected to remove them.
 A watch and simple plain ring are allowed.
 No other jewellery should be visible.

 - Garments covering the face or whole body are not permitted.